Who this guide is for

 Auto-reboot

-After a configurable period (default 72 hours), the phone automatically restarts if it hasn’t been unlocked.
+After a configurable period (default 18 hours), the phone automatically restarts if it has not been unlocked.
 This returns encryption to “Before First Unlock” (BFU) — the strongest encryption state.

 Forensic tools like Cellebrite have significantly less access when the phone is in BFU state.